Segment Any Point Cloud Sequences by Distilling Vision Foundation Models: Seal: A Scalable, Consistent, and Generalizable Framework

 \textbf{Point to Segment Regularization}.
 To pull close the LiDAR points belonging to the same instance at timestamp $t$, we minimize the distance between the point feature $\mathcal{F}^{t}$ and the corresponding mean cluster feature $\mathcal{C}^{t}$.
 To implement this, we leverage a max-pooling function to pool $\mathcal{F}^{t}$ according to the segments to obtain $\mathcal{C}^{t} = \{\mathcal{C}^{t}_1, \mathcal{C}^{t}_2,...,\mathcal{C}^{t}_{M_k}\}$, where $\mathcal{C}^{t}_{M_k} \in \mathbb{R}^{1 \times D}$.
 The point-to-segment regularization is thus achieved via the following loss function:

+where $N_k$ represents the number of points within the corresponding segment.
 The final optimization objective is to minimize the aforementioned semantic spatial consistency loss $\mathcal{L}^{vfm}$, temporal consistency loss $\mathcal{L}^{tmp}$, and the point-to-segment regularization loss $\mathcal{L}^{p2s}$.

 \textbf{Role in Our Framework}.
 Our semantic superpoint temporal consistency resorts to the accurate geometric information from the point cloud and exploits the different views of an instance across different timestamps to learn a temporally consistent representation.
 Considering the worst-case scenario that the 2D-3D correspondence between the LiDAR and camera sensors becomes unreliable, this geometric constraint can still effectively mitigate the potential errors that occur in inaccurate cross-sensor calibration and synchronization.
 Besides, our point-to-segment regularization mechanism can serve to aggregate the spatial information thus contributing to the effect of better-distinguishing instances in the LiDAR-acquired scene, \textit{e.g.}, ``car'' and ``truck''.
-As we will show in the following sections, our experimental results are able to verify the effectiveness and superiority of the proposed consistency regularization objectives.
+As we will show in the following sections, our experimental results are able to verify the effectiveness and superiority of the proposed consistency regularization objectives, even under certain degrees of perturbation in-between sensors.